nilostolte/decNumber/README.md

 run
 ```

+## Compound Interest Examples

+Examples 2 and 3 are used in `run.bat` to calculate the compound interest for a capital of $1000 over 2 years at 3% a year interest rate.
+Notice that once compiled any values can be typed in since the parameters are passed to the program as arguments.

 ## How to compile and run the examples on other platforms

 Download the repository and open `build.bat` in a text editor.
 Copy each line starting with `gcc` from `-o` forward.
 On a console, type `gcc ` and paste the rest of the line that was copied.
 Repeat this for each example.